You want smart political talk without the meltdowns?

 Why wouldn't I accept the gift?

-And uh, and they'll be wonderful when they're finished.
+And they'll be wonderful when they're finished.

-We'll have part two of my interview.
+All right, we'll have part two of my interview.

-That was part one that aired last night on Hannity on the Fox News Channel.
+That was part one that aired last night on Hannity on the Fox News channel.

-We'll have part two tonight on Hannity from Doha from Qatar, uh, set you DVR, 9 Eastern on Fox.
+We'll have part two tonight on Hannity from Doha, from Qatar.

 Quick break, right back.